+The Great Seal of the State of Wyoming was adopted by the second legislature in 1893, revised by the sixteenth legislature in 1921.
 The two dates on the Great Seal, 1869 and 1890 commemorate the organization of the Territorial government and Wyoming's admission to the Union.
 The draped figure in the center holds a staff from which flows a banner bearing the words, "Equal Rights," and symbolizes the political status women have always enjoyed in Wyoming.
 The male figures typify the livestock and mining industries of the state.
 The number 44 on the five-pointed star signifies that Wyoming was the 44th state admitted to the Union.
 On top of the pillars rest lamps from which burn the Light of Knowledge.
 Scrolls encircling the two pillars bear the words, Oil, Mines, Livestock, and Grain, four of Wyoming's major industries.

 State Bucking Horse

 The Bucking Horse & Rider (BH&R) is a Federally and State registered trademark of the State of Wyoming.
 The BH&R trademark boasts a rich tradition, for both the State of Wyoming and the University of Wyoming; a tradition which spans nearly one hundred years.
 People far and wide have come to associate this image with Wyoming.

 Please click here for information about the Bucking Horse.

 February 1, 1947

 January 25, 1967